FV (Face Value)

 Div.
 Yield (%): It is the percentage return from the current market price of the company through the current financial year dividend.

 Best site to find out the dividend-paying companies:

 Industry P/E: This is the average P/E ratio of the competitor (peer) companies.
 If the P/E ratio of the company is much less compared to the industry P/E, then the company is fundamentally strong.

-This figure should be as less possible, then it is considered to be fundamentally strong company having huge assests.
+This figure should be as less possible; then it is considered to be a fundamentally strong company having huge assists.

-Eg. when it is 0.1, that means that the company is having the property worth 10 times the CMP (share price)
+E.g. when it is 0.1, that means that the company is having the property worth ten times the CMP (share price)